Events

 The Centre for Environmental History meets for its annual Ideas Lunch on 2 October, 2012.

-National Environmental History PhD Workshop
+International Environmental History PhD Workshop

 Libby Robin posterDocumenting the Anthropocene: Historical Reflections on Global Change